thoroo/quick-fetch/README.md

 ### General

+- Mode: Which mode to use when fetching (possible values are 'Mouse' and 'XPath'); Defaults to 'Mouse'
+- Unzip: Whether to unzip downloaded zip-files; Defaults to False
 - Prefix: Adds string as prefix to filename; Defaults to none
 - Suffix: Adds string as suffix to filename; Defaults to none
-- Unzip: Whether to unzip downloaded zip-files; Defaults to False
 - ThemeSound: Choosing theme based on [chime](https://github.com/MaxHalford/chime), or None to disable it.
 Defaults to 'big-sur'

 ### Hotkeys